 This year, start your morning with Mexican breakfast rolls for Cinco de Mayo and you’ll decide that they’re so easy to make and so delicious that you won’t wait a year to serve them again!

-Please leave a question or a comment and rate this recipe with the stars below if you like the post, then Pin, Tweet and/or share on Facebook.
+Please leave a question or a comment and rate this recipe with the stars below, then Pin, Tweet and/or share on Facebook.
+If you make the recipe, I’d love it if you would come back and make a comment with your results and share a photo on Instagram.

 Thanks, and buen provecho!